HIDDEN HISPANIC HERITAGE

 By Miguel Pérez

-And if you are one of those Americans who still question why Latinos in the Southwest are offended when they are treated like foreigners, someone needs to sit you in front of a computer and make you watch this video online.
+And if you are one of those Americans who still question why Hispanics in the Southwest are offended when they are treated like foreigners, someone needs to make you watch this video.

 If there ever was a chapter of American history that needed a refresher course, this was it!